 What do you have for breakfast on a regular day?

-A large homemade cafe latte, bread and butter, sometimes honey or homemade jam
+A large homemade cafe latte, bread and nut butter, sometimes regular butter

 Three foods you could easily live without?